Common Dental Emergencies: Causes, Symptoms, and Immediate Care

 Symptoms to Look Out For

 There are a few symptoms that may indicate a dental emergency.
-If you experience intense tooth pain, especially when pressure is applied to the tooth, this may be a sign that you have an infection or abscess.
+If you experience intense tooth pain, mainly when pressure is applied to the tooth, this may be a sign that you have an infection or abscess.
 If your tooth is loose, this may mean that the ligaments holding it in place have been damaged.
 Chipped or cracked teeth are another common symptom of dental emergencies.
 If you have any cuts or lacerations on your gums, tongue, or inside of your cheek, these may also indicate a dental emergency.

 Immediate Care for Common Dental Emergencies

 There are a few common dental emergencies that can occur.
-If you have a tooth that has been knocked out, it is important to try and find the tooth.
+If you have a tooth that has been knocked out, it is essential to try and find it.
 If you cannot find the tooth, rinse your mouth with warm water.
 Put a cold compress on your cheek to help reduce swelling.
 If you have a cut on your lip or tongue, hold a clean cloth against the bleeding.
 Rinse your mouth with warm salt water to cleanse the area.
 Apply a cold compress to the outside of your mouth to keep swelling down.

 When to Seek Professional Help